McKillroy/hpx_snippets/documentation/source/r_free_function_to_plain_action.rst

   auto my_future = HPX::async<compute_something_action>(some_locality_id, 371);

-Case 2 : Free function in the main program source in custom namespace
+Case 2 : Function in the main program source in custom namespace
 --------------------------------------------------------------------------------

 Example sourcecode in the repository is at ``/src/action_and_component_macros/case_2``